Scott Baio Calls Children’s Author Laurel Snyder ‘Vile’ On Twitter

 There was no mention of what Snyder discussed with the children.
 However, the Constitution reported that the school’s Instagram account thanked Snyder for visiting the children and they “loved hearing her tips on how to tap into their inner creativity.”

-Snyder took time time thank her supporters on Twitter.
+Snyder took time to thank her supporters on Twitter.

 “I want to thank everyone in the #kidlit world (& beyond) for the support.
 We really have an incredible community, & I feel blessed to be part of it.
 I haven’t been able to keep up with all the backchannels, & can’t reply to everyone right now.
 But it all mattered so much,” she said

-Baio is an unabashed Trump supporter, and in 2016, he spoke at the Republican National Convention.
+Baio is a known Trump supporter, and in 2016, he spoke at the Republican National Convention.